outscale/ustep-online-log-parser/README.md

 # Contributing

-hank you for considering contributing to this repository.
+Thank you for considering contributing to this repository.

 Potential contributions include: